JaskRendix/slicer-core/README.md

 ## Core Concepts

 ### Triangle–Plane Intersection
-Each triangle is intersected with a horizontal plane.
+Each triangle is intersected with a horizontal plane using robust classification:

+- Vertices above, below, or **exactly on** the plane are detected
-Edges that cross the plane yield intersection points through linear interpolation.
+- Edges that cross the plane produce intersection points through linear interpolation
+- Edges with **both endpoints on the plane** produce a coplanar segment
+- Duplicate intersection points are collapsed
+- Fully coplanar triangles are ignored

+This ensures stable slicing when vertices lie exactly on layer boundaries.

 ### Layer Slicing
 All triangles are processed at each Z height.